Factom-Asset-Tokens/fatd/CLI.md

 Issue a new FAT-0 or FAT-1 token chain.

-Issuing a new FAT token chain is a two step process.
+Issuing a new FAT token chain is a two step process but only requires a single command.

-First the Token Chain must be created with the correct Name IDs on the Factom Blockchain.
+First, the Token Chain must be created with the correct Name IDs on the Factom Blockchain.
 So both --tokenid and --identity are required and use of --chainid is not allowed for this step.
 If the Chain Creation Entry has already been submitted then this step is skipped over.